disorder/illness

 which mental illness, you have.

-mental illness you have are detailed in
+mental illness you have are detailed in the Diagnostic and Statistical Manual of Mental

 Disorders (DSM-5), published by the American Psychiatric Association.
 This